MuhammadMuhidin/exercise-day-20/readme.md

-This project is implement a Scapping web paginate page with BeautifulSoup and infinity scroll with Sellenium.
+This project is implement a Scapping web paginate page with BeautifulSoup.

 - Static folder to scrapping from static website and pagination using BeautifulSoup.
-- Dynamic folder to scrapping from dynamic website (gmaps) and infinity scroll using Sellenium.

 ![mongoDB](result-mongoDB.png)